ietf-wg-cellar/flac-specification/rfc_backmatter.md

 ## Variable block size

 Because it is often difficult to find the optimal arrangement of block sizes for maximum compression, most encoders choose to create files with a fixed block size.
 Because of this many decoder implementations suffer from bugs when handling variable block size streams or do not decode them at all.
-Furthermore, as is explained in [section addition of blocksize strategy flag](#addition-of-blocksize-strategy-flag), there have been some changes to the way variable block size streams were encoded.
+Furthermore, as is explained in [section addition of block size strategy flag](#addition-of-block-size-strategy-flag), there have been some changes to the way variable block size streams were encoded.
 Because of this, when maximum compatibility with decoders is desired it is RECOMMENDED to only use fixed block size streams.

 ## 5-bit Rice parameter {#rice-parameter-5-bit}